 23% of Aussies sit within this bracket and can often expect to be accepted for credit.
 You might also have the option to choose between different credit providers.

-This score places you in the second highest percentile of the active credit population - (61- 80%).
-The likelihood is over the last 12 months there has been one or more adverse marks on your credit file.
+This score places you in the second-highest percentile of the active credit population - (61- 80%).
+The likelihood is that over the last 12 months there haven’t been one or more adverse marks on your credit file.

 A rating within the top banding indicates that you are more than likely to be accepted when applying for credit, and in a good position to take advantage of the better deals in the market offering the lowest interest rates.